Mendeley/api-design-documentation/README.md

 ### Be consistent

--   Should look like one API, not many.
+- Looks like one API, not many e.g. we prefer snake_case over camelCase or kebab-case
+- No frivolous or unnecessary variations in it.
--   Similar things should look similar, regardless of which service they’re in, or who worked on them.
+- Similar things should look similar, regardless of which service they’re in, or who worked on them - API behaviour consistency

--   Examples:
-    -   prefer snake\_case to camelCase or kebab-case
-    -   a person has a first\_name and a last\_name **(! - should think about this more - not all names follow this standard e.g. Chinese)**
-    -   when to use “link”, “website” and “url”
+**WHY?**

+- it drives adoption because
+	- this allows developers to quickly become familiar with APIs because they are predicatable, easy to learn and to remember.

+	- they are easy to integrate with

+	- they reduce testing efforts

+### Types of consistency

+- Data content normalization - if one API uses “f” and another uses “female” and another uses “woman” when describing gender
+	-  **WHY?** - this makes it unambigous and avoids duplications of data
+- Data structure normalization - e.g. using "first_name" and "last_name" in one API and "full_name" in another
+	- **WHY?** - This makes it difficult to compare data by consuming clients trying to figure out if "first_name" "last_name" is the same as "full_name"
+- Response code consistency - e.g. 404 means not found and nothing else
+	- **WHY?** - Clients need to write code to handle error cases, they should not have to handle various execution paths for various APIs.
+The more APIs they consume the more difficult error handling will be

 ### Include all non-trivial business logic